 The final of my top things to do in Cornwall is a simple one, walk a section of the South West Coast Path.
-The whole path amazingly streches 630 miles, running all the way from Somerset and along the coasts of Cornwall and Dorset.
+The whole path amazingly stretches 630 miles, running all the way from Somerset and along the coasts of Cornwall and Dorset.

 Completing the whole loop is therefore pretty unlikely on most Cornwall breaks, but the breath-taking scenery and heritage of the coast path makes walking a mile or two well worthwhile!
-For example, I’ve walked a small strech from Portloe and I was amazed by the spectacular sea views.
+For example, I’ve walked a small stretch from Portloe and I was amazed by the spectacular sea views.

 Holiday to Cornwall Itinerary –

 As you can see there’s an abundance of amazing places to visit in Cornwall.
 As a result, there are countless different itineraries that you could plan.
 This said, for a few tips I’d recommend:

 1) Start by spending at least 1 week in Cornwall, especially on your first visit, as this will give you plenty of time to both relax and enjoy some of the top things to do!
 For example, attractions like the Eden Project will likely take a whole day to explore.